yoshi3689/discourse-signup-login-banner/README.md

 ## functionality

 1. add login and signup buttons
-2. appear only when the user is not logged in
+2. disappear when the user is logged in